This special episode of Metta Hour is dedicated to exploring the life of the historical Buddha.

 – Thich Nhat Hanh from Path of Compassion

 Renunciation and Realization (29:00) – The nature of the freedom that the Buddha woke to is what is available to us.
 The first aspect of enlightenment is known traditionally as the great renunciation.
 This is renunciation not exactly that of the external, but a move to greater simplicity.
 Fundamentally it is a renunciation of grasping, aversion, and delusion.
-Allowing us the natural ability to let go come forward.
+Allowing us the natural ability to let go and come forward.

 Renunciation is relaxing, letting go of what we do not need.
 Letting go of the fruitless effort to control.
 When we do this, we notice a space of greater gentleness, balance, and true peace.
 What arises is the aspect of understanding known as realization.

-When we let go of what obscures our mind, we begin to know the dancer from the dance.
+When we let go of what obscures our minds, we begin to know the dancer from the dance.
 The realization is of the nature of existence that perhaps there is not this self that is taking care of us.